Thai anti-government protester killed, adds to doubts over election

 Chris Baker, a historian and Bangkok-based analyst, said the violence added pressure on Yingluck to delay the vote.

-The protests mark the biggest demonstrations since deadly political unrest in April and May 2010, when Thaksin’s “red-shirt” supporters paralyzed Bangkok to remove a government led by the Democrat Party, now in opposition.
-More than 90 people were killed and more than 2,000 injured in that unrest.
+The protests mark the biggest demonstrations since deadly political unrest in April-May 2010, when Thaksin’s “red-shirt” supporters paralysed Bangkok to remove a government led by the Democrat Party, now in opposition.
+More than 90 people were killed and more than 2,000 were injured in that unrest.

 On Saturday, a government minister said Yingluck was prepared to discuss cancelling the February 2 election if the activists ended their protests.

-Foreign Minister Surapong Tovichakchaikul, also a deputy prime minister, said in a televised address the blocking of advance voting was “a serious offence” and that protesters had used force to prevent people voting.
+Foreign Minister Surapong Tovichakchaikul, also a deputy prime minister, said in a televised address the blocking of advance voting was “a serious offence” and said protesters had used force to prevent people voting.

-Yingluck’s government had already warned that anyone who tried to stop voting would be jailed or fined.
+Yingluck’s government had already warned anyone who tried to stop voting would be jailed or fined.

 City officials said they had begun negotiating with the protesters.
 “We have to negotiate with them and let them know that blocking the election is illegal,” said Luckana Rojjanawong, a Bangkok district official said.